 The applicant, permit holder or other interested person or entity may appeal an administrative determination made by the department under this chapter which (1) finds that an application is complete or incomplete; (2) establishes or modifies operating conditions; (3) grants or denies a permit; or (4) suspends or revokes a permit.
 Administrative appeals under this section must be made in writing, must clearly set forth the reasons why the appeal ought to be granted, and must be received by the chief executive officer within fifteen days of the postmark date on the envelope that transmits the administrative determination.
 Any appeal that is not timely filed, or that is not accompanied by the required fee, will be deemed ineffective and the administrative determination that is being appealed will become final.
 The chief executive officer shall fix a reasonable time for the hearing of an appeal of an administrative determination, and shall provide written notice of the appeal hearing to the appellant and all interested parties, and to all landowners within one-quarter mile of the parcel where operations will occur.
 An appeal review committee comprised of the chief executive officer or designee, the chairman and vice chairman of the board of supervisors shall hear the appeal and issue a decision within thirty days after the hearing.
 The appeal review committee may take any appropriate action upon the original administrative action that was appealed, including granting or denying the appeal in whole or in part, or imposing, deleting or modifying operating conditions of the permit.
 The decision of the appeal review committee shall be final.

+9.37.065 Groundwater Monitoring

+A. All persons, including Public Water Agencies, that extract groundwater within the County shall cause to be prepared and submitted to the County Department of Environmental Resources periodic Groundwater Extraction Statements that are reasonably necessary to monitor the existing condition of groundwater resources within the County, to determine trends, or to develop effective sustainable groundwater management plans and policies.
+A “De minimis extractor” shall not be required to submit such Groundwater Extraction Statements.

+B. The Department shall develop and recommend regulations to be adopted by the Board that establish the frequency and timing of required reports, and the required information to be monitored, including without limitation water level and pumping data, or other data necessary for any other method to determine groundwater production.

+C. Data and information submitted pursuant to this section shall be deemed proprietary information that is not subject to disclosure under the California Public Records Act.

 9.37.070 Penalty for Violation.